manuelgegenhuber/demo/cheatsheet.md

 takes file from working area and places it on stagin area.

 ### git add .
-adds all files from the working area to the staging area.
+Adds all files from the working area to the staging area.

+## git rm --cached <file>
+Removes file from repo and staging and sets it as untracked.

 ### git reset HEAD <file>
-removes file from staging area and puts it to the working area.
+Removes file from staging area and puts it to the working area.

 ### git reset HEAD .
-removes all files from the staging area and places them on the working area.
+Removes all files from the staging area and places them on the working area.

 ### git commit <file>
-commits selected file to the repo.
+Commits selected file to the repo.
 (Opens file for message)

 ### git commit -m "<message>"
-a little bit faster to put q file to the repo.
+A little bit faster to put q file to the repo.

 ### git commit -a
-commits a file from the working area directly to the repo.
+Commits a file from the working area directly to the repo.
 (Opens file for message)

 ### git commit -am "<message>"
-commits a file from the working area directly to the repo.
+Commits a file from the working area directly to the repo.

 ### git mv <old_filename> <new_filename>
-renames a file and also keeps track about it. (need commit afterwards)
+Renames a file and also keeps track about it. (need commit afterwards)

 ### git checkout <file>
 if changes are in the working area -> gets the last version in the repo (gets "original")